 Humans are social beings and they are organized into families, neighbors, villages, cities, counties, regions, provinces, states, nations, wider coalitions and other groups with same interests in certain things (i.e., those they like hiking).
-Social developments, and in particular education, help people to maintain equilibrium according to rules in Nature on living together with minimum conflicts and overlaps to avoid tension thus improving and optimizing social relations.
+Social developments, and in particular education, help people to maintain equilibrium according to Nature rules on living together with minimum conflicts and overlaps to avoid tension thus improving and optimizing social relations.
 Social relations of educated people, help to improve culture, organize cultural events, work together on all kinds of projects, protect the environment and help each other to improve the quality in life.
 However, the real social environment of people tends to create social groups as shown in Figure 6 with different biases getting them involved in conflicts and wars.
 Also, persons growing up in a specific social group, usually inherit the bias of the group.
 For this reason social sciences must work out on scientific methods to minimize such biases.

 Consequently, social science, which is responsible to study social relations, is limited in studying human behavior by taking samples of groups of people and analyzing them.
 They are not interested as much as they should in studying the deeper scientific reasons which cause such a human behavior, so that to provide optimum solutions where problems occur.
 Therefore, this present work provides the scientific basis to get involved on deeper reasons they cause a particular human behavior.
-Such bases include the neural structure of the human brain, the two models of Plato and Aristotle on human education and the reunification of philosophy with sciences, which will help to develop ethics based on the equilibrium rule and harmony in Nature .
+Such bases include the neural structure of the human brain and the reunification of philosophy with sciences, which will help to develop ethics based on the Nature rule of equilibrium.
 These scientific bases can also be used to promote and reform most human science fields.